Total TimePrep: 30 min. Bake: 45 min. + standing

 - In a 6-qt. stockpot, cook beef and onions over medium-high heat until beef is no longer pink, breaking up beef into crumbles, 10-12 minutes; drain.
 Stir in bacon, tomato sauce, tomatoes, sugar and salt; heat through.

 - Spread 1 cup sauce into each of two greased 13x9-in. baking dishes.
-Layer each with four noodles, 1-2/3 cups sauce and 1-1/3 cups cheese.
+Layer each with four noodles, overlapping as needed, 1-2/3 cups sauce and 1-1/3 cups cheese.
 Repeat layers twice.

 - Bake, covered, 40 minutes.
 Uncover; bake until bubbly, 5-10 minutes longer.
 Let stand 15 minutes before serving.